-For our Family Year Out we are packing two large backpacks (adults), and 4 small day packs, one for each member of the family.
-Here’s our family packing list for day packs for at least one year on the road.
+For our Family Year Out we are packing two large backpacks (adults), and 4 small day packs or carry-ons, one for each member of the family.
+Here’s our family packing list for day packs for up to one year on the road.
 We are starting our Family Gap Year with a 60+ day cross-country road trip so we’ll be hiking with these backpacks through many National Parks.

 Our day packs are with us on car trips and bus rides, they are our carry-ons on airplanes and our go-to for day trips and long outings.
 Since our girls are young (4 and 6) we will be carrying most of the gear for all of us.

 Some of these items may move in and out of the day pack depending on our plan for the day.
 While on a plane we will have our iPads and headphones, we would obviously leave these in the hotel if going for a day hike.
 There are several items like the corkscrew, or the knife in the travel cutlery set, that you need to remove from your day pack before boarding an airplane.